-One last time I will delve into the amoral and borderline sociopathic book The 48 Laws of Power by Robert Greene with a lesson that every half-decent politician knows: “Work on the hearts and minds of others.”
-As Greene notes:
+One last time I will delve into the amoral and borderline sociopathic book 48 Laws of Power by Robert Greene with a lesson that every half-decent politician knows: “Work on the hearts and minds of others.”

 And this goes for more than just orders and requests.
 It can come down to simple appearances.
 Greene gives an example of how this was done wrong with Marie-Antoinette:

 “In 1784, the queen became embroiled in a scandal.
 As part of an elaborate swindle, the most expensive diamond necklace in Europe had been purchased under her name, and during the swindlers’ trial her lavish lifestyle became public: People heard about the money she spent on jewels and dresses and masked dances.
 They gave her the nickname ‘Madame Deficit,’ and from then on she became the focus of the people’s growing resentment.
 When she appeared in her box at the opera, the audience greeted her with hisses.
 Even the court turned against her.
 For a while she had been running up her huge expenditures, the country was headed for ruin” (368-369).

 Five years later, the French Revolution broke out and, well… if you’re familiar with history, you’ll know that things didn’t work out particularly well for Marie-Antoinette.

 If you’ve had some success in any business, I can tell you that there is no better way to build resentment in your staff or colleagues than by constantly bragging about that success—either implicitly or explicitly.
 You may be able to afford a Lexus, but if you drive it to work each day, with it, you will probably create at least a little resentment.

 That being said, this isn't universally applicable.
 If you are a real estate agent working with high-end clients on luxury houses, then you may need to fit the stereotype of a "high-flying" agent.
 In that case, a Lexus will help.